How to Install mcrypt PHP Module on Ubuntu 24.04

 Install recommended packages

-You need to install several important packages before you can install the mcrypt PHP module on Ubuntu 24.04.
-This includes development tools like gcc and make, along with libraries and PHP’s package manager, pear and pecl.
-Running the command `sudo apt install gcc make autoconf libc-dev pkg-config libmcrypt-dev php-pear php-dev` will prepare your system.
+Compiling the extension requires development tools like gcc (GNU Compiler Collection) and make, alongside PEAR and PECL (PHP’s package repositories).
+Running the command `sudo apt install gcc make autoconf libc-dev pkg-config libmcrypt-dev php-pear php-dev` prepares the system.

 sudo apt install gcc make autoconf libc-dev pkg-config libmcrypt-dev php-pear php-dev